NicoJanE/NicoJanE/README.md

 📧 `NicoJanE@ziggo.nl`
 <br><br>

-## Gists Covering My Current Interests
+## Gists Covering Tools and Techniques

 While some of these Gists are specific to my hardware, they may still provide useful guidance for others.